 Many people dealing with depression, anxiety, or schizophrenia find that using addictive drugs eases their discomfort.
 Prescription medications that treat these conditions frequently help release dopamine, which is a neurotransmitter related to pleasure and reward.
 Interestingly, most drugs artificially increase dopamine levels in the body, which makes someone feel good and energetic for a brief period of time.

 However, because a large number of drugs alter the body’s chemistry, they manipulate the neurotransmitter to withhold dopamine unless prompted.
 Since the body now only releases dopamine when the drug’s chemicals provoke it, dependence and addiction can develop quickly.
 The absence of this natural process makes recovery difficult and mental health challenges worse.
-Unless therapists focus on treating the dual diagnosis program participant, depression can set in and worsen chances for lasting sobriety.
+Unless therapists focus on delivering high-quality dual diagnosis treatment to participants, depression can set in and worsen chances for lasting sobriety.

 Trauma and Substance Abuse